 Research/Areas of Interest:

-Quantum information and computation, Computational Complexity, Quantum complexity theory,
+Quantum information and computation, Computational complexity, Quantum complexity theory,

-NISQ devices, Algorithms, Hamiltonian complexity, Quantum pseudo-randomness.
+NISQ devices, Classical algorithms for quantum systems, Quantum inspired algorithms, Hamiltonian complexity, Quantum pseudo-randomness.

 Doctor of Philosophy, Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Cambridge, United States, 2019